...

 Here are a few of the tools that you should use while removing mold:

-• A respirator may be necessary to protect against inhalation of spores.
+• A respirator may be necessary to protect against inhalation of mold spores.
 A dust mask is not practical in preventing mold inhalation.

 • An old toothbrush can also be used to clean tight spaces and corners.